Short URL for this page:

 Upon Stone's return to the United States, he was appointed Chief Engineer of the Florida Ship Canal and Transit Company, and directed a preliminary survey across the northern part of the peninsula.
 He then, Apr.
 3, 1886, became Engineer-in‑Chief of the Committee for the Construction of the Pedestal of the Colossal Statue of "Liberty Enlightening the World" (the gift of the people of France to the people of the United States), on Bedloe's Island, New York harbor, and in sight of that military prison where for over half a year he was cruelly deprived of his own liberty.
 Hardly had the completion of this noble monument been celebrated, on which occasion Stone acted as Grand Marshal, before he died, January 24, 1887.

-His classmate, General Indicates a West Point graduate and gives his Class.Fitz-John Porter, gives the following summary of his character:—
+His classmate, General Indicates a West Point graduate, Class of 1845: a link to his biographical entry in Cullum's Register.Fitz-John Porter, gives the following summary of his character:—

 p219 "The salient characteristics of Stone were manifested all through his life, and have left their impress upon his associates.